oracle-devrel/cd3-automation-toolkit/docs/delete-prefix.md

       ```<prefix>-automation-toolkit-bucket```

   * Customer Secret Key
-    Used as S3 credential for the bucket storing remote state, tied to the user in ```tenancyconfig.properties```.
+    Used as S3 credential for the bucket storing remote state, tied to the user in ```connectOCI.properties```.